interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 ### Task 1: Intent Detection

-An intent detection module will take in a natural language command, and determine what the player wants to do.
-In the [Parser class of the text adventure starter code](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/text-adventure-game/Text_Adventure_Game.ipynb) that we gave you in HW1. there is a ``get_player_intent`` function that takes in a command from the player and returns what the player wants to do, from a set of 8 possibilities:
+An intent detection module takes as input a natural language command and determines what action the player is attempting to take.
+In the  In the [Parser class of the text adventure starter code](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/text-adventure-game/Text_Adventure_Game.ipynb) that we gave you in HW1, this module is implemented in the ``get_player_intent`` function.
+In the version of the code we gave you, the function takes in a command from the player and returns one of eight possible actions:
 * __direction__ - the player wants to move somewhere
 * __examine__ - the player wants to look at something
 * __redescribe__ - the player wants to redescribe the current location